jbowdre/runtimeterror/content/posts/secure-networking-made-simple-with-tailscale/index.md

 There's already a great write-up (from the source!) on [How Tailscale Works](https://tailscale.com/blog/how-tailscale-works/), and it's really worth a read so I won't rehash it fully here.
 The tl;dr though is that Tailscale makes securely connecting remote systems incredibly easy, and it lets those systems connect with each other directly ("mesh") rather than needing traffic to go through a single VPN endpoint ("hub-and-spoke").
 It uses a centralized coordination server to *coordinate* the complicated key exchanges needed for all members of a Tailscale network (a "[tailnet](https://tailscale.com/kb/1136/tailnet/)") to trust each other, and this removes the need for a human to manually edit configuration files on every existing device just to add a new one to the mix.
 Tailscale also leverages [magic :tada:](https://tailscale.com/blog/how-nat-traversal-works/) to allow Tailscale nodes to communicate with each other without having to punch holes in firewall configurations or forward ports or anything else tedious and messy.
 (And in case that the typical NAT traversal techniques don't work out, Tailscale created the Detoured Encrypted Routing Protocol (DERP[^derp]) to make sure Tailscale can still function seamlessly even on extremely restrictive networks that block UDP entirely or otherwise interfere with NAT traversal.)

-{{% notice info "Not a VPN Service" %}}
+{{% notice note "Not a VPN Service" %}}
 It's a no-brainer solution for remote access, but it's important to note that Tailscale is not a VPN *service*; it won't allow you to internet anonymously or make it appear like you're connecting from a different country (unless you configure a Tailscale Exit Node hosted somewhere in The Cloud to do just that).
 {{% /notice %}}

 Tailscale's software is [open-sourced](https://github.com/tailscale) so you *could* host your own Tailscale control plane and web front end, but much of the appeal of Tailscale is how easy it is to set up and use.
 To that end, I'm using the Tailscale-hosted option.
 Tailscale offers a very generous free Personal tier which supports a single admin user, 20 connected devices, 1 subnet router, plus all of the bells and whistles, and the company also sells [Team, Business, and Enterprise plans](https://tailscale.com/pricing/) if you need more users, devices, subnet routers, or additional capabilities[^personal_pro].